kschuler/guide/guidelines/making-stimuli.md

 - `wordList` is a list of words or sentences that I want to synthesize

-To run the script, navigate to the script directory.
-For example, if you saved `synth-words.py` on your Desktop you would type
+To run the script, first edit [synth-words.py](https://github.com/kschuler/helpers/blob/master/synth-words.py) with the parameters you want to use.
+Then navigate to the script's directory.
+For example, if you saved `synth-words.py` on your Desktop you would navigate to the Desktop

 ```
 cd ~/Desktop